Low Sodium Diet

 How Low Do You Go

 The CDC and the AHA think it best if everyone gets their sodium intake to around 1,500 mg/day.
-This will not only reduce the risk of stone and bone disease but will help those of you who suffer from high blood pressure.
+This will not only reduce the risk of stone and bone disease but will help those of you who suffer from high blood pressure (please check with your doctor before going down to 1,500 as some of you may already have lower blood pressure or are on meds that may contraindicate 1,500mg/day).
 Here is a very informative article written by my mentor Dr. Fredric Coe that will help you understand in more detail why it is important to lower dietary intake of sodium.

 Foods High In Sodium